 There are six major requirements for the doctoral degree.
-They are (1) taking a written examination in economic theory, (2) satisfying course requirements in distribution and in quantitative methods, (3) writing a research paper in the second year, (4) taking an oral examination on two special fields selected by the student, (5) presenting a seminar on the student’s research, and (6) preparing a doctoral dissertation.
+They are (1) taking a written examination in economic theory, (2) satisfying course requirements in distribution and in quantitative methods, (3) writing a research paper in the second year, (4) taking an written examination on two special fields selected by the student, (5) presenting a seminar on the student’s research, and (6) preparing a doctoral dissertation.

 The student is expected to satisfy the first four requirements within two years of residence.
 The department does not assume that students will have completed their professional training by that time, but does expect them to have formed an appreciation of the discipline of economics, to have settled on their personal fields of interest, and to have learned to apply their discipline to those fields.
 The examinations are designed to verify that the candidate has attained a broad integration of this sort.